schapi-create/apidoc-rpc-uat/md_files/README.md

 ## API overview and usage

-This document explain the usage of the **RP-C** Web Service API.
-This Web Service API allows you to obtain BACnet objects and properties from the RP-C.
+This document explain how to use the **RP-C** Web Service API.
+It provides a general tutorial for users who want to consume the RP-C Web Service API and obtain BACnet objects and properties from the RP-C.

-Please note that you need to configure Web API feature on RP-C to enable the API.
+Please note that you need to configure the Web API feature on RP-C to enable the API.
 Contact the Schneider Electric Product Support Services (PSS) team for more information.

-This document provides a general tutorial for users who want to consume the RP-C Web Service API.

 ## How it works

-Using Web Service API, a Schneider Electric partner can remotely access BACnet objects and properties on the RP-C. RP-C will return a list of object ids available and a list of property ids for a specific object.
+Using the Web Service API, a Schneider Electric partner can remotely access BACnet objects and properties on the RP-C. RP-C will return a list of object ids available and a list of property ids for a specific object.

 <img src="https://github.com/SESA545913/SE-EnergyManagement-Team/raw/main/WebServiceUserScenario.png" style="zoom:60%;" />

-In case of Single RP-C, 3rd party client application can access to BACnet objects and properties if user credencial is valid.
-User will be authenticated based on User DB in RP-C.
+In case of a single RP-C, a 3rd party client application can access BACnet objects and properties if the user credential is valid.
+The user will be authenticated based on User DB in RP-C.

-In case of EcoStructure System with multiple RP-C's, users can be authenticated based on centralized User DB on SpaceLogic RP-X Controller, AS-P or Enterprise Server by configuring Web Service Settings.
+In case of an EcoStructure System with multiple RP-Cs, users can be authenticated based on centralized User DB on the RP Controller, AS-P or Enterprise Server by configuring Web Service Settings.

 # Developer Guide

-## How to enable Web API on RP-C
+## How to enable the Web API on RP-C

-1. Please update RP-C with firmware which support Web Service Feature.
+1. Please update the RP-C with firmware which supports Web Service Feature.

 2. Configure Web Service Settings.

-	- In WorkStation, in the **System Tree** pain, expand the RP controller.
+	- In WorkStation, in the **System Tree** pane, expand the RP controller.

 	- Click and expand the **System** folder.

-	- In the **Web Service** box, enter the address of the **Web Service configuration tool** and enable Web Service.
+	- In the **Web Service** box, enter the address of the **Web Service configuration tool** and enable the Web Service.

-		- Web Service Configuration Tool need to be configured and running prior to enabling Web Service.
+		- Ensure that Web Service Configuration Tool with configuration of the RP-C needs to be running prior to enabling Web Service.
 This is required for the first setup only.

-		- If you don't see the **Web Service** box, please run **Restore optional properties**. (**Device** -> **Advanced** -> **Restore optional properties**)
+		- Run **Restore optional properties**. (**Device** -> **Advanced** -> **Restore optional properties**), if you don't see the Web Service box.

-	- Web Service State will be **Running** if Web Service starts successfully.
+	- The Web Service State will be **Running** if Web Service starts successfully.

-3. Please update admin user name and password as soon as Web Service is enabled for security.
+3. Update admin user name and password as soon as the Web Service is enabled for security.

-4. Need to generate Service certificate and key for each RP-C. Service Certificate and key can be deployed using **Web Service (Certificate) Configuration Tool** (First time only) or APIs in webserver settings.
+4. Generate the mandatory Service certificate and key for each RP-C. You can deploy the Service Certificate and key can be deployed using the **SpaceLogic Certificate Configuration Tool** (First time only) or APIs in web server settings.

 ## Limitations

-The number of calls to the API in the SandBox could be limited.
+The number of calls to the API in the Sandbox could be limited.

-The SandBox application for this API document will return BACnet object data based on [RP-33 FCU.A01.194_2c](https://bms-applications.schneider-electric.com/type/RP/download/33) BMS application.
+The Sandbox application for this API document will return BACnet object data based on [RP-33 FCU.A01.194_2c](https://bms-applications.schneider-electric.com/type/RP/download/33) BMS application.

-Since there is a single instance of data base in the Sandbox application, you may get values updated by other users.
-The single instance of data base will be reset after timeout without any incoming requests.
+Because there is a single instance of a database in the Sandbox application, you may get values updated by other users.
+The single instance of a database will be reset after a timeout without any incoming requests.

-To fully experience and extend the thresholds, please enable the Web Service on the RP-C and use the environment.
+To fully experience and extend the thresholds, enable the Web Service on the RP-C and use the environment.

 ## Authentication guide

-There are two layers of authentication to create secure connection between server and client.
-First one is based on Digital Certificate, and the other is based on user (Local or Central).
+There are two layers of authentication when creating secure connection between the server and a client.
+The first one is based on a Digital Certificate, and the other is based on a user database (Local or Central).

 - Server Certificate Validation and Client Certificate Authentication

 	- Server Certificate Validation

-		To protect https client, server need to return certificate to client.
-Client should be able to validate identity and ownership of certificate from server using CA Certificate.
+		To protect a https client, a server need to return certificate to the client.
+The client should be able to validate identity and ownership of certificate from the server using CA Certificate.

 		You can create self-signed certificates to set this up.

-		First of all, Generate root key.
-To protect your key, please set up pass phrase.
+		First of all, generate root key.
+To protect your key, please set up a passphrase.

 		>openssl genrsa -des3 -out rootCA.key 2048

 		Then, generate a root certificate.
-You need to fill out a list of information.
+You need to enter a list of information.

 		>openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1825 -out rootCA.pem